Arel Moodie’s Tips on Succeeding as an Entrepreneur

 - Humility, or ability to accept a helping hand

 - Honesty, or ability to admit failure and grow from there

 - Decisiveness, or ability to make choices even if they may involve some risk

 - Empathy, or ability to understand other perspectives

 - Willingness, or knowing you’ll never be 100% ready but you’re willing to take the next step anyway

 Of course, there are many more characteristics that enable an entrepreneur to succeed.
 Arel urges new entrepreneurs to overcome fear and avoid quitting early.
 Securing financing for a new business venture is difficult enough – but there’s still a great deal of work to do once you’ve opened your doors.
 Arel has seen too many aspiring business owners fail because they’re afraid to make sales calls or take the steps to effectively market their vision.
 Instead, they make excuses and quit too soon.
 “You must get out in front of people,” Arel says.

-Emad Rahim, D.M., PMP, University Dean of Business and Management is a PMI Certified Project Management Professional®.
+Emad Rahim, D.M., PMP, CTU Business and Management faculty, is a PMI Certified Project Management Professional®.
 Dr. Rahim has more than 10 years of experience in business development, nonprofit administration, management consulting and project management.
-Connect with him on Twitter @CTUBusiness.

 Stay in the know!
 Subscribe to CTU’s blog and receive fresh updates directly to your inbox.
 Join us!